uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

 .. member:: int Problem::EvaluateOptions::num_threads

    Number of threads to use.
-(Requires OpenMP).

 :class:`EvaluationCallback`